Backdate/roboguide_stuff/machines/theWall/readme.md

 The chars are written by using an analog output.
 Each output represents exactly one char.

+## How to
 0. configure you Analog outputs (1-16).
     - ![Alt text](AnalogOUT_config.jpg)

-1. Copy this folder ('thewall') to machines folder inside Roboguide project.
+1. Copy folder 'thewall' to machines folder inside Roboguide project.
     - ![Alt text](folder_to_put.jpg)

 2. Load the machine definition file "TheWall_2x8.def"
+  - Add machine --> definition file
    - This might take some time.
-   - there will be some errors pop up.(ignore them)
+   - there will some error dialogs pop up.(ignore them)
    - ![Alt text](Error_IO.JPG)

 3. execute programs only in automatic mode